rougier/python-opengl/06-anti-grain.rst

 -------------------------------------------------------------------------------

-We have our signed distance functions but we need to exploit them in order to do the proper antialiasing.
-If you remember that a SDF function gives the distance to the border of the shape, we still need to compute the right color according to this distance.
+We have our signed distance functions but we need to exploit them in order to do the proper anti-aliasing.
+If you remember that an SDF function gives the distance to the border of the shape, we still need to compute the right color according to this distance.
 When we are fully inside or outside the shape, it is easy: let's say black for the inside and white for the outside (or nothing using the transparency level).
 The interesting part is located in the vicinity of the border, it is not fully black nor fully white but grey.
 What amount of grey you might ask?
 Well, it is directly correlated with the distance to the border.
-But first, let's have a look at the figure below that show the different situations:
+But first, let's have a look at the figure below, which shows the different situations:

 .. figure:: images/chapter-06/circle-aa.png